How To Directory

 It’s good practice to ask how a venue can support your event with marketing at the time of booking, as they may be able to offer support with their own social media pages and poster spaces.

 Whether the event is outside of SUSU or not, as an affiliated society you’re still able to utilise Union marketing channels.
-Click here for how to use media as part of your society and here for how to advertise your events.
+Contact email@example.com if you have any marketing requests and click here to find out how to add your event to our website's 'What's On' section.